albar965/albar965.github.io/littlenavmap-faq.md

   even though this is required for flight plans.
 Consequently, this type of waypoints is omitted when loading into the MSFS EFB.
 - MSFS 2020 provides around 42000 airports while MSFS 2024 has almost 84000 airports.
 Half of these are heliports.
-- Airspaces are not available through SimConnect.
+- **Airspaces are not available** through SimConnect.
 You can use other sources for airspaces.
 See chapter
   [Little Navmap User Manual - Loading  Airspaces](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/AIRSPACELOAD.html) for more information and links to public airspace sources.
-- Airport aprons are not available, only taxiways.
+- **Airport aprons are not available**, only taxiways.
 - Airline codes for parking are missing.
 - Different NDBs with the same name and region cannot be loaded due to the limitations of SimConnect.
   Example BM/UH.
 This can break airways or procedures in some cases.